jon-jacky/Piety/editors/edsel.md

     ...

-If you use the Python *-i* option, control transfers to an interactive Python prompt when *edsel* stops for any reason.
+If you use the Python *-i* option, control transfers to an interactive Python prompt when *edsel* exits or stops for any reason, including program crashes or ^C interrupts.
 The data for all buffers and windows remains intact, so you can resume by typing *edsel.main()*.
 No function arguments
 are needed here, because the data assigned at startup is still present.